Day 1 – October 29th, Friday

 You’ll want to arrive on the early side at the San Francisco Airport.
 You’ll be whisked away from SFO heading north to Healdsburg in upper Sonoma Valley for our next two nights.
 Snacks will be provided for the journey which is just over 1 hour.

 Once in Healdsburg, a charming town in Sonoma County, we’ll meet up with Kim Stare Wallace, the co-owner of Dry Creek Vineyard, a family owned business for the past 50 years.
-Kim will lead us through a VIP wine-tasting of some of their best offerings alongside some nibbles of renowned local cheeses.
-After our tasting, we’ll check into the chic and charming Harmon House Hotel.
+Kim will lead us through a VIP wine-tasting of some of their best offerings alongside some pairings of renowned local cheeses.
+After our tasting, we’ll check into the chic and charming Harmon Guest House hotel.

-Tonight, we’ll enjoy an evening of art and wine in town at the Paul Mahder Gallery with Matt Smith, Winemaker and cofounder of GrapeSeed Wines.
-Our tasting will feature a wine or two by their only female vintner, Jessica Boone.
+Tonight, we’ll enjoy an evening of art, wine and nibbles in town at the Paul Mahder Gallery with Matt Smith, Winemaker and cofounder of GrapeSeed Wines.
+Our tasting will feature a wine or two by one of their vintners, Jessica Boone.
 On our way home to the hotel, for those who wish, we can make a pitstop at cocktail hotspot Duke’s for a digestif before heading off to bed.

 Day 2 – October 30th, Saturday